siddevkota/Challenge_1/README.md

 ## Introduction

-This Python application uses OpenAI's GPT-3.5 Turbo to generate social media posts and accompanying images.
+This Python application demonstrates a bot that uses OpenAI's GPT-3.5 Turbo to generate social media posts and accompanying images.
 It provides the ability to create posts in various languages and for different social media platforms.

 ## Prerequisites